microsoft/debug-adapter-protocol/specification.md

      * for important and highly visible information, e.g. as a popup
      * notification.
 This category should only be used for important messages
      * from the debugger (as opposed to the debuggee).
 Since this category value
-     * is a hint, clients might ignore the hint and assume the 'console'
+     * is a hint, clients might ignore the hint and assume the `console`
      * category.
      * 'stdout': Show the output as normal program output from the debuggee.
      * 'stderr': Show the output as error program output from the debuggee.